dgaydukov/cert-aws/sa/files/sa.md

 * Spark - general purpose execution framework that is able to run multiple different workloads such as ETL/ML Presto faster than spark cause it doesn't care about fault-tolerance.
 If one of the Presto worker nodes experiences a failure (say, shuts down) in most cases queries that are in progress will abort and need to be restarted.
 Spark supports mid-query fault-tolerance and can recover from such a situation but in order to do that, it needs to do some extra bookkeeping and essentially "plan for failure".
 That overhead results in slower performance when your cluster does not experience any faults.
+Spark Streaming - solution to process/analyze data in real-time.
+On aws if you want to use it you have to provision: kinesis data streams + emr with spark streaming and apache zeppelin

 ###### Glue
 Glue - fully managed ETL (extract, transform, load) to catalog/clean/enrich/move your data.
 Consist of: